Attention Employers: Please verify graduates from our program on the Alumni List.

 Each team usually meets once a week at a regular time.
-These are working meetings, and we tend to get a lot done during them.
+These are a vital part of our team collaboration.
 These are scheduled around everyone's availability as much as possible.

 In addition, you will have regular meetings with your internship supervisor, typically every other week (less as time goes on.)

 I'm not certain what exactly I want to do.